Elon Musk says Tesla is moving to Texas | DW | 08.10.2021

 Tesla will move its headquarters from Palo Alto, California to Austin, Texas, the company's chief executive Elon Musk told an annual shareholders meeting on Thursday.

+"I'm excited to announce that we're moving our headquarters to Austin, Texas," Musk told those in attendance, who welcomed the news with cheering and applause.

-However, the electric car maker will continue to expand the main plant in Fremont, California, Musk added.
+Musk stressed that this was not Tesla leaving California and that the company would continue to expand the main plant in Fremont, California.

+He said the intention was to increase production at the plant by 50%, but noted that it was reaching its limits in terms of handling capacity.

-According to Musk, housing costs in the Bay Area was prohibitively expensive for potential homeowners, which meant lengthy commutes for employees.
+Musk also pointed out that housing costs in the Bay Area were prohibitively expensive for potential homeowners, which meant lengthy commutes for employees.

-The announcement was warmly received by those in attendance at the company's manufacturing plant in Austin.
+He said the location in Austin was five minutes from the airport and 15 minutes from the downtown area

 Tesla's CEO gave no timeframe for move.